Log data ingestion time in Azure Monitor

 Azure data adds additional time to become available at Log Analytics ingestion point for processing:

-- Data from diagnostic logs take 2-15 minutes, depending on the Azure service.
+- Data from resource logs take 2-15 minutes, depending on the Azure service.
 See the query below to examine this latency in your environment

 - Azure platform metrics take 3 minutes to be sent to Log Analytics ingestion point.